 What to do when your basil plant is flowering

-When that happens, you can either pinch the heads off as soon as they appear to prolong the growing season, or you can let them grow to complete the plants growth cycle and provide benefits to your garden.
+When that happens, you can either pinch the flower buds off as soon as they appear to prolong the growing season, or you can let them grow to complete the plants growth cycle and provide benefits to your garden.

 - sweet basil (aka genovese basil)